Student Leave of Absence Terminology

 Cancellation: Dropping all classes prior to the first meeting date for the first course, as defined by the official start and stop date of each term.

-Standard Separation: Dropping all classes for the current term after the semester/session has begun.
-Standard Separatoins occur in three periods during the typical 16 week fall and spring terms.
+Standard Student Leave of Absence: Dropping all classes for the current term after the semester/session has begun.
+Standard Student Leave of Absence occurs in three periods during the typical 16 week fall and spring terms.

 Period One – First 5 days of fall or spring semester, week 1.